Supporting Your Students

 Introductory Class Visits

 Encourage students in your classes to use the Writing Center by scheduling introductory visits from our Writing Assistants and Graduate Writing Coaches.
-Schedule virtual visits here.
+Schedule your visit here.

 Writer's CornerInteractive page providing additional insight into Writing Center services

 Informational FlyerEmbeddable snapshot of essential Writing Center information

 Encouraging Student Visits

 We ask that all faculty encourage students to use the KSU Writing Center by taking the following three steps:

 - Post a link to our webpage, writingcenter.kennesaw.edu, in your D2L courses.